 It was just impossible for him to continue living with us at home – he was so symptomatic that it had become too chaotic to manage.
 It was impacting on my own mental health, and there were times I would be in one hospital and he would be in another hospital, and my husband was caring for us both.

 He does now have his own flat but we give him a lot of support.
 We have to give him financial support, and also help to keep him clean, tidy and organised.
 When he is out of hospital, you never know if you are going to get a call from the police or phone at erratic hours and have a rant at you down the phone about his voices.
 He can think he is fighting between good and evil and he is going to save us all.
 It toughens you, but you never become used to it.
 It is profoundly sad and upsetting but you have to build that emotional shell so you can keep being there for him.

-I wanted to flip this and try to get some good out of what has been negative, and try to help other people get through periods of bad mental health.
-I want to be transparent and honest with people and I think we need to do more of that in mental health – to share our stories to help normalise it for other people.
-It may be hard-hitting to read but if it helps people then I am happy to talk about my own experience.
+I wanted to flip this and try to get some good out of what has been negative, and try to help other people get through periods of poor mental health.
+I want to be transparent and honest with people and I think we need to do more of that in mental health – to share our stories to help normalise it for others.
+It may be hard-hitting to read, but if it helps people, then I am happy to talk about my own experience.

 I am glad we are a Carer Positive employer.
-We support carers in our services so I would support putting measures in place that provides extra support for carers within the organisation.
+We support carers in our services, so I would support putting measures in place that provide extra support for carers within the organisation.

 This was written by Lee Hutton, who is an Outreach Worker for the Hearing Voices service at Change Mental Health in Fife.